jlink-workshop/gischat/pychatter/README.md

 ### Deployment through GitHub Action

-Run action "Deploy Pychatter" on https://github.com/jlink-workshop/gischat/actions
+Pychatter is automatically deployed on push.
+For a manual redeploy click run action "Deploy Pychatter" on https://github.com/jlink-workshop/gischat/actions

 ### Viewing the Logs